ArnoVanDerVegt/wheel/README.md

   <img src="https://arnovandervegt.github.io/wheel/images/screenshot03.png"/>
 </p>

+## About

+Wheel is an IDE which allows you to program EV3 and Powered Up robots in a text based language.
+The IDE provides several tools to test your robots and debug your programs.

+A simulator allows you to view the state of your EV3 or Powered Up devices.
+It can display sensor information, motor speeds, motor position.

-## IDE Features
+### IDE Features

 - Highlight source code editor
-- Code completion
-- Code hints
+- Code completion and code hints
-- Breakpoints
-- Debugger, variable inspector
+- Breakpoints, a debugger, variable inspector
-- Image editor
+- EV3 Image and sound editor
-- Sound editor
-- Direct motor control
 - Works with standard EV3 firmware!
 - EV3 File browser
-- Help files

-## Language features
+### Language features

+- A simple syntax
 - Text based language
-- Procedural
+- Procedural programming
 - Number, struct, string and pointer types
 - Include files

-## Simulator features
+### Simulator features

 - Direct motor control
 - EV3 Display